Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 - The absolute path for this command prompt was `/home/samham/lecture1`.

-- Using the `ls` command with a file just prints out what you put as the argument, for example, if I put the entire path to the `Hello.java` file, it would just print out what I wrote.
+- Using the `ls` command with a file just prints out what you put as the argument as long as you don't use any other options, for example, if I put the entire path to the `Hello.java` file, it would just print out what I wrote.
+This is also only possible as the file is in the directory I am working in, if it was in another, this code would throw an error, saying that the file doesn't exist.

 - This works properly and has no errors occuring.